Zafiirah13/FRBID/README.md

 or run prediction on default settings as follows:

         python predict.py
-        or runn all cells in FRBID - prediction-phase.ipynb
+        or run all cells in FRBID - prediction-phase.ipynb